FizzzFizzz/New-baseline-for-DRUNet-under-different-assumptions/README.md

 A new spectral term for PC-DRUNet
 ----

 In this repo, different from the original paper [ICML](https://openreview.net/forum?id=G0vZ5ENrJQ&noteId=G0vZ5ENrJQ), each method is trained with the (modified) power iterative method with 15 iterations.
-The trainset are DIV2k, contains 800 images.
+The trainset are DIV2k, containing 800 images.
 The loss functions in the paper [ICML](https://openreview.net/forum?id=G0vZ5ENrJQ&noteId=G0vZ5ENrJQ) for SPC-DRUNet and PC-DRUNet are

 $`\mathbb{E}\|D_\sigma(x+\xi_\sigma;\theta)-x\|_1+r\max\{\|kI+(1-k)J\|_*,1-\epsilon\},`$ and $`  \mathbb{E}\|D_\sigma(x+\xi_\sigma;\theta)-x\|_1+r\max\{\|(S-2I)^{-1}S\|_*,1-\epsilon\}, `$ repectively.